molpopgen/BigDataFormats/README.md

 2. Trivially-C++ version = 0.067s
 3. Full-C++ version = 0.252 seconds.

 Why is the "full C++" the slowest?
 A lot of it is due to the buffering using ostringstream.

+##How you buffer matters!
 We can get most of the speed back by buffering into a vector<double> rather than an ostringstream, which is shown in the following example.
 (We get even more speed back by replacing C++ fstreams with C data types.)

 ```{c++}
 /*